Watermarking hotlinked images

 # If something gets this far, it's hotlinked and not whitelisted; add the watermark

-And there you have it; an image which looks like this on my site:
+And there you have it; an image which looks like this normally: